promiscuous-io/promiscuous/README.md

 **Difference from traditional replication**

-By using [Redis](http://redis.io) to synchronize and order operations, Promiscuous guarantees that the subscriber never sees out of order updates, even when using shards.
-This guarantee considerably reduces the complexity of applications, while improving their robustness.
+By using [Redis](http://redis.io) to synchronize and order operations, Promiscuous guarantees that a subscriber never sees out of order updates, even when using shards.
+This guarantee considerably reduces the complexity of an application, while improving its robustness.

 Rails Quick Tutorial
 --------------------